puneetha-369/Customer-Churn-Analysis-using-Python-SQL-Power-BI/README.md

 ## 🛠️ **Tools & Technologies Used**
 - 📌 Python (Pandas, sqlite3) for data cleaning, transformation and analysis.
-- 📌 Power BI for data visualization
+- 📌 Power BI for data visualization and reporting